paradigmbrian/migrate-ai-backend/AWS_COGNITO_SETUP.md

 # AWS Cognito Setup Guide

-This guide will walk you through setting up AWS Cognito User Pool for the MigrateAI application.
+This guide will walk you through setting up AWS Cognito User Pool for the MigrateAI application with Google OAuth integration.

 ## Prerequisites